jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 ### Shanks
-- **[Butterfly shank.][butterfly-loop]** Use alpine butterfly in place of sheepshank, which is the best known but most unreliable of shanks, lest you die.
+- **Butterfly shank.** Use alpine butterfly in place of sheepshank, which is the best known but most unreliable of shanks, lest you die.

 ### Bends